ofirpress/ofirpress.github.io/about.md

 permalink: /about/
 ---

 I am a postdoc at Princeton's [PLI](https://pli.princeton.edu/).
 My aim is to develop language model systems that can autonomously complete tasks end-to-end, including software engineering, answering complex research-level questions, or finding cybersecurity vulnerabilities.
-I'm working towards this goal by building frontier-pushing benchmarks for LM systems (i.e. [SWE-bench](http://swe-bench.com), [CiteMe](https://citeme.ai), [SciCode](https://scicode-bench.github.io/), [AssistantBench](https://assistantbench.github.io/)) and then developing LM-based autonomous agents to solve these benchmarks (i.e. [SWE-agent](https://swe-agent.com), [EnIGMA](https://enigma-agent.com/), SWE-agent Multimodal).
+I'm working towards this goal by building frontier-pushing benchmarks for LM systems (i.e. [SWE-bench](http://swe-bench.com), [CiteMe](https://citeme.ai), [SciCode](https://scicode-bench.github.io/), [AssistantBench](https://assistantbench.github.io/)) and then developing LM-based autonomous agents to solve these benchmarks (i.e. [SWE-agent](https://swe-agent.com), [SWE-agent EnIGMA](https://enigma-agent.com/), SWE-agent Multimodal).

 <div class="imgcap">
 <img src="/images/me.jpeg" style="width: 33%; height: 33%">
 </div>

-Our SWE-bench, which tests AI systems ability to solve real software issues from popular GitHub repositories, has [been downloaded more than 2 million times](https://pepy.tech/projects/swebench?timeRange=threeMonths&category=version&includeCIDownloads=true&granularity=daily&viewType=chart&versions=2.1.7%2C2.1.6%2C2.1.5), and there are teams at OpenAI, Meta, Google, Anthropic, and many other academic & industry groups that develop systems for SWE-bench.
+Our SWE-bench, which tests AI systems ability to solve real software issues from popular GitHub repositories, has [been downloaded more than 2 million times](https://pepy.tech/projects/swebench?timeRange=threeMonths&category=version&includeCIDownloads=true&granularity=daily&viewType=chart&versions=2.1.7%2C2.1.6%2C2.1.5), and there are teams at OpenAI, Meta, Google, Anthropic and many other academic & industry groups that develop systems for SWE-bench.
-Our SWE-agent was the first open-source agent to beat the 10% accuracy threshold on SWE-bench, and is used by mutliple academic and industry teams, including at [Google](https://arxiv.org/abs/2501.07531), [Anthropic](https://www.anthropic.com/research/swe-bench-sonnet), Meta, [The Allen Institute for AI](https://arxiv.org/abs/2409.07440), [ETH Zurich](https://arxiv.org/abs/2406.12952) and others.
+Our SWE-agent was the first open-source agent to beat the 10% accuracy threshold on SWE-bench, and is used by mutliple academic and industry teams, including at [Google](https://arxiv.org/abs/2501.07531), [Anthropic](https://www.anthropic.com/research/swe-bench-sonnet), [Meta](https://arxiv.org/abs/2502.14499), [The Allen Institute for AI](https://arxiv.org/abs/2409.07440), [ETH Zurich](https://arxiv.org/abs/2406.12952) and others.

 Check out my [YouTube channel](https://www.youtube.com/@ofirpress/videos) for videos that explain my research and language modeling in general.